 The following scales are used to compute numerical grades into the mathematically computed score that is used to determine class rank.
-Courses that will be counted in the grade point average for class in rank include credits from the following content areas taken in grades 9-12 as defined by the TEKS: English, Mathematics, Social Studies, Science, Languages Other Than English, and CTE courses.
-Approved, dual credit college courses within the core areas described above are also counted in the calculation of GPA and class rank.
+Courses that will be counted in the grade point average for class in rank include credits from the following content areas taken in grades 9-12 as defined by the TEKS:

+- Language Arts

+- Mathematics

+- Social Studies

+- Science

+- Languages Other Than English

+- CTE courses

 The end of semester numerical grade is used to compute grade point average and is recorded on the student's Academic Achievement Record (transcript).
 Class rank is calculated at the end of a student's 9th-10th grade year, and subsequently at the end of each semester in grades 11-12.
 Class rank is calculated at the end of each semester only.